Tonight (BigBang song)

-"Tonight" (Korean: 투나잇; RR: Toonait) is a song by South Korean boy group Big Bang released on February 24, 2011, through YG Entertainment as the only single from the quintet's fourth extended play of the same name after a two-year hiatus.
-Written by members G-Dragon and T.O.P, the song peaked at number one on the Gaon Music Chart, and become one of the best-performing singles of 2011 in their home country.
+"Tonight" (Korean: 투나잇) is a song by South Korean boy band BigBang released on February 24, 2011, through YG Entertainment as the only single from the quintet's fourth extended play of the same name after a two-year hiatus.
+It was also the group's first Korean-language single since "Sunset Glow" in 2008.
+Written by members G-Dragon and T.O.P, the song peaked at number one on the Gaon Digital Chart, and become one of the best-performing singles of 2011 in their home country.

 Background and composition

 Following a two-year hiatus where members explored and experimented with different sounds, BigBang returned to South Korea with their 2011 Big Show concert, showcasing songs from the then-unreleased EP.
 Though the group's previous extended plays contained songs that were heavily influenced by electronic music, they opted to concentrate more on "warm rock music" for new materials.
 Released as the lead single, "Tonight" contained a "sophisticated electronic sound" paired with acoustic guitar.
 The song is "clearly grounded in dance-pop" a genre the quintet is known for.
 The track is built over "fist-pumping beats and applause", features "heavily autotuned vocals" and concludes "with sudden silence and then picking up again as if returning for an encore."